-Arm Triangle Choke Fundamentals
+Triangle Arm Choke Fundamentals

 Arm Triangle Choke Variations

-Arm Triangle From Top Mount
+Arm Triangle from Top Mount

 - The primary step is to mount your opponent.

-Triangle Arm Choke From The BJJ Side Control Position
+Arm Triangle Choke from Side Control

-- Grab for the gable grip by clasping both palms together.
-This puts you an arm choke position.
+- Grab for the gable grip by clasping both palms together to control the opponent’s head and arm well.

 - Squeeze and finish the arm choke submission, and wait for the tap!

-Arm Triangle From Closed Guard
+Arm Triangle from Closed Guard

 - Interlock your arms together, either by clasping your palms together for a gable grip.

 - Readjust yourself by hip escaping towards the arm that’s trapped to make the arm triangle very tight.